 How should you start a blog about mental health?
-A statistic seems a cold, detached opening for such a deeply personally and emotive subject, yet an anecdote fails to convey the weight, scope and depth of the issue.
-Forget writing a blog on mental health, how do we deal with it in our everyday lives?
-How can we go on when we feel like we’re sinking?
-How can we support colleagues who are struggling?
-How can we reduce the risk of burnout, depression and anxiety in our workplaces and homes?
-How can we meaningfully ask one another how we’re doing?
+A statistic seems a cold, detached opening for such a deeply personally and emotive subject, an anecdote fails to convey the weight, scope and depth of the issue.
+Forget writing a blog on mental health, how do we deal with it in our everyday lives, whether we’re struggling or know others who are?
+This week is mental health awareness week in the UK, but many of us (myself included!) will be keen that this is not a conversation which dries up with the coming of a new week.

 Understanding mental health

-I use the analogy of flooding because that’s certainly how it felt for me – an overwhelming sense of fighting the tide, swimming against emotions and behaviors which were taking control of me, and ultimately losing – sinking.
-As a Christian, the words of Psalm 69:1-3 stood out and perfectly sum up my own experience of depression - 'Save me oh God, for the waters have come up to my neck.
+“Mental health” often feels far away and unfamiliar but we all know what it is to feel alone, anxious, stressed, tired and low.
+Challenges to our mental health are often the result of emotions and situations which are familiar to us all, but which have become inflated.
+For me it felt like flooding – an overwhelming sense of fighting the tide, swimming against emotions and behaviors which were taking control of me, and ultimately losing – sinking.
+As a Christian, it’s a feeling well summed up in the words of Psalm 69 “Save me oh God, for the waters have come up to my neck.
 I sink in the miry depths, where there is no foothold.
 I have come into the deep waters; the floods engulf me.
 I am worn out calling for help; my throat is parched.
-My eyes fail, looking for my God.'
+My eyes fail, looking for my God.”
 Others describe their encounters with depression and anxiety differently.
-I’m reminded of ex-corporate-lawyer-come-comedian Susan Calman’s description of her depression as a ‘Crab of Hate’ in her book Cheer Up Love.
+I’m reminded of ex-corporate-lawyer-come-comedian Susan Calman’s description of her depression as a “Crab of Hate” in her book Cheer Up Love.
 For others, it’s the Black Dog, a cloud-like haze, or a pit we’ve spiraled down into.
-Think about the above – each of these descriptions is bitterly isolating, leaving us feeling cut off from those around us, lethargic and uncertain of what’s going on.
-They convince us that no-one else shares in our struggles.
+Each of these descriptions is bitterly isolating, leaving us feeling cut off from those around us, lethargic and uncertain of what’s going on, often convincing ourselves that no-one else shares in our struggles.
 If we all share in rainy days, we don’t have to believe the lie that depression, anxiety and other challenges to our mental health are completely incomprehensible to those around us – to some degree, we can all empathise with the fundamental emotions which escalate into these illnesses.

-Responding to mental health
+Responding to mental health challenges